amerisure/uipath-chrome-input-example/README.md

 # uipath-chrome-input-example

+## Overview
-This example shows how to prompt a UiPath user for complex input using Google Chrome.
+This example shows how to prompt for input using Google Chrome instead of Internet Explorer in UiPath.

+This is *not* about launching an automation task in Google Chrome.
+UiPath already has a convenient built-in way to do that using the `Open Browser` activity.
+This is about showing a form that you need your UiPath workflow to collect user input from.

+## Why Not Use `Custom Input`?
-UiPath's out-of-the-box way of prompting for complex input is through the `Custom Input` activity.
-This activity renders the webpage you specify in an embedded Internet Explorer 7 instance.
-This is a problem because Internet Explorer 7.
+The `Custom Input` activity is UiPath's out-of-the-box way of prompting for complex user input.
+(You can prompt for simple input, a single string, through the `Input Dialog` activity.)

+The problem with `Custom Input` is that it renders the webpage you specify in Internet Explorer 7.
+There's no way to change to another browser.
+This is a problem because...Internet Explorer 7.
-There's no way to change which browser `Custom Input` uses, so this workaround uses a local HTTP listener instead.

-## How It Works
+## How the Workaround Works

-The workflow does the following:
+This example launches Chrome using `Start Process`, then creates up a `System.Net.HttpListener` that waits for and returns user input.

+Broken down further, the workflow's steps are:

-1. Launches Google Chrome using the `Start Process` activity, passing the URL of your input form.
+1. Launch Google Chrome using the `Start Process` activity, passing the URL of your input form.
 (The input form is a local HTML file in the example, but you could use any protocol that Chrome supports.)
-1. Runs `Invoke Code` to start an HTTP listener on http://localhost:5005.
+1. Run `Invoke Code` to start an HTTP listener on http://localhost:5005.
-1. Waits for `POST`ed data.
+1. Wait for `POST`ed data.
-1. Returns the `POST`ed data as a string.
+1. Return the `POST`ed data as a string.

 The local HTML file contains a simple form that loads Bootstrap.
 The OK button triggers a function that posts to http://localhost:5005.